Clicky

-As I mentioned in my article on dog clippers, it’s also important buy high-quality pet grooming tools and supplies.
-While brushes are relatively cheap, they should still be durable, safe to use and comfortable to hold.
+As we mentioned in our article on dog clippers, it’s also essential to buy high-quality pet grooming tools and supplies.
+While brushes are relatively cheap, they should still be durable, safe to use, and comfortable to hold.

-To help you make the right choice, I’ve reviewed six of the best dog brushes below.
-I’ve included top picks for slicker, de-shedding, bristle, undercoat, pin and rubber brushes, so there’s a great option for every dog.
+To help you make the right choice, we’ve reviewed six of the best dog brushes.
+We’ve included top picks for slicker, de-shedding, bristle, undercoat, pin, and rubber brushes, so there’s an excellent option for every dog.

 Best Deshedding Brush: FURminator